leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 informed decisions, in much shorter time periods than waiting until 120 confirmations.

 Currently exchanges often wait 120 confirmations, which is well beyond the 100 block reorganization limit that is part of the Bitcoin protocol in many cryptocoins.
+With two minute blocktimes, that is 4 hours to wait, instead of waiting a much shorter time and being able to ask an API if a transaction has been included in a notarizion to Bitcoin.

-With two minute blocktimes, that is 4 hours to wait, instead of waiting a much shorter and being able to ask an API if a transaction has been included in a notarizion to Bitcoin.
+So there is a trade-off: simplicity and waiting longer, or integrating with a Komodo API (more work) and having more precise and real-time knowledge of when a txid can be considered "safe" from a double spend.

 The plan is that any party can and should run their own instance of this API, which relies on talking to full nodes of BTC, KMD and the coin being notarized.